radhadman/flask_app/README.md

 - colour and style changes were added to forum posts for legibility and looks
 - changed size and wording of webpage nagivation links
 - "top of page" function added to page for convenience
-- current date & time can be checked on login, home, and posts page
+- current date & time added to all pages
 - added a DROP TABLE query that refreshes the posts database every time a user logs in

 -----------------------------------------------------------------------------------------------------------